Michelle McNamara: 5 Fast Facts You Need to Know

 Police believe DeAngelo to be the notorious California serial killer known as the Golden State Killer, East Area Rapist, the Original Night Stalker and the Visalia Ransacker, who committed 13 known murders, at least 45 rapes and numerous home burglaries between 1975 and 1986.

 McNamara worked with investigators on the case of the The Golden State Killer while writing her book, “I’ll Be Gone in the Dark,” which was not completed before her sudden death in April 2016.
-However, her husband, actor and comedian Patton Oswalt, along with Paul Haynes and Billy Jensen, worked tirelessly to complete and publish the book.
+However, the woman’s husband, an investigator, and fellow crime journalist worked tirelessly to complete and publish the book.

-There was a recent increase in interest in the case with McNamara’s book after being published as the 40th anniversary of the first attack passed.
+There was a recent increase in interest in the case with McNamara’s book after being published on February 27, as the 40th anniversary of the first attack passed.

 It is hard to argue that the author wasn’t spot-on when she predicted the apprehension of the Golden State Killer to be drawing near.